neonira/neonira.github.io/_posts/2018-06-21-JuneReadings.md

 ---

 :skull: marks article you'll need resilience to what you read, as it may impact you deep
-:hearts: marks articles easy and positive
+:hearts: marks articles that will bring you advanced knowledge
 :man: marks article for men
 :woman: same for women